-This feature is amazing, especially if you’re proofreading someone else’s document or collaborating on a piece with several feature.
-To turn on tracking, just click on the “Track Changes” drop down in the Review tab, and make sure that the tracking option is checked.
+This feature is amazing, especially if you’re proofreading someone else’s document or collaborating on a piece with several features.
+To turn on tracking just click on the “Track Changes” drop-down in the Review tab, and make sure that the tracking option is checked.

 Now, whenever you make a change to the document, that change will be logged.
 You can choose which changes to track by expanding the Track Changes window and selecting items to track individually.

 Each change is marked by a red line on the left side of the document.
 When you click this line, your changes will appear in red within the text.
 When you click the line again, the changes collapse, allowing you to type freely in the current version of the text.

 To hide the changes altogether, click the small dropdown menu in the “Track Changes” section and select “No Markup.”
 Changes tracked will still be there, but won’t be visible unless you change this setting.